-For example, to log messages to the console screen for the Al appender handle:
+For example, to log messages to the console screen for the ${\tt Al}\,$ appender handle:

-log4j.appender.Al=org.apache.log4j.ConsoleAppender
+log4j.appender.A1=org.apache.log4j.ConsoleAppender

-log4j.appender.<ahppenderHandle>.layout
+log4j.appender.

 This property specifies a log4j layout class that is used to format <AppenderHandle> logging messages.
-One of the following standard log4jlayout classes could be specified:
+One of the following standard log4j layout classes could be specified: